reggie-7/conflict-example-f23/README.md

 Merge conflicts, don't fear them.
+They happens all the time.

-This is additional content that was added through the GitHub interface.
+This is some additional content that was added through the GitHub interface!
 I am causing a merge conflict.

 merge conflicts - edit made on github.cm